studying a Sasanian silver plate at The Metropolitan Museum of Art, June 2018 / wearing a blouse that I embroidered with the same image on this plate

 I received an MA with distinction from the Institute of Fine Arts, New York University (2013), and a BA in Art History and a BFA in Fine Arts from the University of Cincinnati (2011).

 Outside of my academic career, I am an avid creator, runner, and pup parent.
 A large part of my identity is that of a maker; I have a passion for creating and upcycling all sorts of things.
 I often challenge myself by limiting the set of resources I use, which, perhaps, stems from my childhood.
-Back in the 90s, my father, who immigrated to the United States from Germany in the decade prior, recounted to my sister and me daily how Western capitalistic societies are incomprehensively wasteful (die Wegwerfgesellschaft!).
+Back in the 90s, my father, who immigrated to the United States from Germany in the decade prior, recounted to my sister and me daily how capitalism has made societies so wasteful (die Wegwerfgesellschaft!).
 He would preach to us that nearly anything can be repaired or reused.
-On the other hand, my mother loved to shop, but that did not mean it had to be new.
+Ironically, my mother loved to shop but that did not mean the items had to be new.
 We would frequent garage sales and consignment shops, and ‘cruise by’– to use her exact words– the trash piles of the wealthy suburbs.
 Our loot might include a dress to alter, or an old piece of furniture to strip down and completely reinvent with a new coat of varnish, upholstery, or color.
 Beyond my ever-growing IKEA Ivar bookcase wall, much of my home today is filled with reworked treasures.

 I love nature and being outdoors (so much so that my primary writing desk is on my balcony in the warmer weather months!).
 Like clockwork, I run and hike in the evenings and on weekends; if there is snow, I wear ice cleats, if there is blazing 95-degree heat, I carry 2 liters of water in my running pack.
 Alongside long individual runs, I enjoy participating in organized trail races with my sister and friends.

 I now live with my husband, Gleb, in Raleigh, North Carolina.
 We love traversing the globe together, routinely to Russia and Germany to see our families and friends; sometimes to places I need to visit for my research or a conference; and occasionally to pure vacation destinations, which, more often than not, involve mountains.
-We recently adopted a Russian borzoi, whom we named Altaika.
-We hope that she is going to love hiking and the mountains as much as us!
+We are proud pup parents of a borzoi, whom we named Altaika.
+She loves hiking and exploring as much as us!